 John Lane, Professor of Environmental Studies and English Wofford College

-Sponsored by Ruthie & Franko Oliver, Adele & Nick Scielzo, Suzanne & Don Duggan, and Margaret * John Bennett Waters
+Sponsored by Ruthie & Franko Oliver, Adele & Nick Scielzo, Suzanne & Don Duggan, Julie Farrow and Margaret & John Bennet Waters

 In 2016 The University of Georgia Press published John Lane’s Coyote Settles the South to wide interest and critical acclaim.
 It was the first popular survey of the widespread presence of coyotes in the Southeast, a personal tour talking with and touring with a whole range characters, from coyote haters to advocates of the arrival of a predictor in Southern ecosystems.